 Filoli Gardens overnight trip: Join the Hanford Garden Club on their Spring Overnight field trip, March 24-25, to Filoli Gardens, a nursery visit in Half Moon Bay and The Bulb Guy Garden in San Jose followed with shopping at 22 antique and garden shops in Niles.
 The non-refundable deposit of $25 plus $17 for the Filoli Gardens, before March 1, will reserve your spot on the bus.
 Mail deposit checks to Larry Wait, 1606 N. Redington St., Hanford Ca. 93230.
 Call for information on accommodations and bus fare.

-Summer concerts in the Park: April 7, 6 p.m., Kings Lions Park, 690 S. 19th Ave., Lemoore.
+Summer concerts in the Park: April 7, 6 p.m., Kings Lions Complex, 690 S. 19th Ave., Lemoore.
 Live music, vendors, food and a no-host bar.
-Listen to Stone Face and Midnight Run the Sounds of Journey.
+Listen to Midnight Run the Sounds of Journey.
+This is a 21 and over event.
 Ticket information and pricing at http://kfunconcerts.com/.

 4th annual 'Armona Open': April 14, 7 a.m., Lemoore Golf Course, 350 W. Iona Ave.
 Lemoore.
 Hit the links and raise money for scholarships.
 The $80 fee includes green fees, golf cart, lunch, goodie bag and "Hole in One" contest.
 It will be a best ball four-person team.
 Information: Contact Johnny Baltierra at 978-5798 or email email@example.com.